 Can You Reconcile After Divorce?
 Should you?

-- Have you tried your hand at the single life and maybe some dating and it hasn’t worked out so well?
+- Have you tried your hand at the single life and maybe some dating and think maybe your partner is a good choice after all?

 - Do you miss your partner and want to know if it’s worth trying again?

 - Is your partner telling you s/he has changed and wants you back but you are hesitant?